-Jack Astor's, which accounted for approximately 73% of Pooled Revenue in Q3 2018, generated SSSG(4) of 1.3% and 3.2% in Q3 2018 and YTD 2018, respectively.
-SSSG(4) reflects the improved sales performance at certain locations that were renovated in 2016 and 2017, including increases in beverage sales at these locations, as SIR has implemented an enhanced beverage program as part of its renovation program.
-SIR plans to continue its renovation programs at additional Jack Astor's locations to drive SSSG(4).
-In Q3 2018, SIR completed a renovation at the Jack Astor's location in Kanata, Ontario.
-This location was closed for eight day in the quarter, compared to the closure of one Jack Astor's location for a renovation for nine days in Q3 2017.
-SSSG(4) in Q3 2018 and YTD 2018 has been positively impacted by the launch of take-out and delivery services with SkipTheDishes, Canada's leading food delivery company, at the majority of Jack Astor's locations.
-SIR completed renovations at three Jack Astor's locations in YTD 2018 (at the 10 Dundas East entertainment complex in downtown Toronto, in Kanata, Ontario, and a partial renovation in Kingston, Ontario).
-These renovations resulted in closures for a combined total of 30 days in YTD 2018, compared to the closure of six Jack Astor's locations for a combined total of 64 days in YTD 2017.
+Jack Astor's SSSG(4) of 2.1% in Fiscal 2018 reflects the improved sales performance at certain locations that have been renovated since 2016.
+SIR plans to continue its renovation program at additional Jack Astor's locations to drive SSSG(4).
+Sales have also been positively impacted by the launch of delivery services at the majority of Jack Astor's locations.
+SIR completed renovations at three additional Jack Astor's locations in Fiscal 2018 (at the 10 Dundas East entertainment complex in downtown Toronto, in Kanata, Ontario, and a partial renovation in Kingston, Ontario).
+These renovations resulted in closures for an additional 30 days in Fiscal 2018, compared to the closure of six additional Jack Astor's locations for an additional 64 days in Fiscal 2017.